 President Obama recently announced his wish for the FCC to preempt state laws that make building public broadband networks harder.
 Per the White House, nineteen states “have held back broadband access . . . and economic opportunity” by having onerous restrictions on municipal broadband projects.

-Much of the White House claims are PR nonsense.
+Much of the White House announcement misrepresents the situation.
 Most of these so-called state restrictions on public broadband are reasonable considering the substantial financial risk public networks pose to taxpayers.
 Minnesota and Colorado, for instance, require approval from local voters before spending money on a public network.
 Nevada’s “restriction” is essentially that public broadband is only permitted in the neediest, most rural parts of the state.
 Some states don’t allow utilities to provide broadband because utilities have a nasty habit of raising, say, everyone’s electricity bills because the money-losing utility broadband network fails to live up to revenue expectations.
 And so on.
 Continue reading →

 As 2014 draws to a close, we take a look back at the most-read posts from the past year at The Technology Liberation Front.
 Thank you for reading, and enjoy.
 Continue reading →